Last updated: March 24, 2023

-Knowledge of how to properly use all of the items in your first aid box is also very important.
-ACLS, BLS, or PALS recertification may be beneficial to those who may have let their initial certification in these life-saving skills lapse and are in need of a refresher.
+While having all of the supplies for first aid is important, knowing how to properly use all of the items in your first aid box is crucial ACLS, BLS, or PALS recertification may be beneficial to those who may have let their initial certification in these life-saving skills lapse and are in need of a refresher.

-Basic first aid and life support are invaluable skills in any situation, but for those out in the wild, it may be the one thing between life and death.
-Many national, regional, and local organizations offer basic first aid and BLS training courses to the public.
-So do local boy scout troops.
+Basic first aid and life support are invaluable skills in any situation, but it may be the one thing between life and death for those out in the wild.
+First aid classes give you the information and skills to help people during a variety of emergency situations.
+Many national, regional, and local organizations (or even local boy scout troops) offer basic first aid courses to the public.
 These classes are perfect for outdoor enthusiasts interested in building their skills to become a safer hiker.
-Here are a few examples
+Here are a few examples:

 Survival skills are also critical for those exploring the great outdoors.
 Knot-tying, shelter-building, fishing, fire-making, and foraging are all skills that, should you be stuck in the wilderness, will help to sustain you until help arrives.

-Also helpful would be any flares, fire-starters, or signaling devices that you might have in your wilderness kit.
+Also helpful are flares, fire-starters, or signaling devices that you might have in your wilderness kit.
 For any hiker, regardless of whether they plan to build a fire or not, these items can do double-duty as emergency signals or fire-starters.
-Many wilderness first aid items have multiple uses; the key is to think outside of the box and to keep calm in the event of an emergency.
+Many wilderness first aid items have multiple uses, but the key is to think outside of the box and keep calm in an emergency.

-Wilderness safety is about more than just what you bring with you and your own knowledge; it’s also about making sure someone who isn’t hiking with you knows how to reach you, and where you’re expected to be and when.
+Wilderness safety is about more than just your own knowledge and what you bring with you.
+Safety in the outdoors is also about making sure someone who isn’t hiking with you knows how to reach you, and where you’re expected to be and when.

 Communicating your plans to a friend or family member can help to ensure that if something unforeseen happens, the proper authorities will have a better idea of where to find you, should the need arise.